 STATISTICS

-Because of the expertise necessary to become an enrolled agent and the requirements to maintain the license, there are only about 56,383 practicing enrolled agents.
-In 2018 the number of individuals with Federal current tax identification numbers is 782,552.
-7.2 % are Enrolled Agents.
-3.9% are Attorneys and 27.7% are Certified Public Accountants.
+Because of the expertise necessary to become an enrolled agent and the requirements to maintain the license, there are only 64,522 practicing enrolled agents.
+At the end of 2024 the number of individuals with Federal current tax identification numbers is over 800,000.
+Enrolled agents represent only 7-8% of this total.